Copyright Guide - Copyright Basics

 - The Copyright statute is available from the U.S. Copyright Office.

-- Georgia Harper at the University of Texas System has updated her Copyright Crash Course website.
-She has sections on managing your creative output, building on the works of others, and institutional management of both copyright and risk.
+- Georgia Harper at the University of Texas System developed the Copyright Crash Course.
+She has since retired, but the UT Libraries maintain the tutorial and keep it up to date.
+It has sections on managing your creative output, building on the works of others, and institutional management of both copyright and risk.

 - Laura Gasaway's Public Domain Chart is a good starting point for trying to figure out what is in the public domain.
 For greater detail, Peter Hirtle's Copyright Term and the Public Domain in the United States digs into more use cases.

 - Alternatively, this digital "slider" from the American Library Association helps you determine if an item by a personal author is covered by copyright or in the public domain.
 Click in the date range of your item and your answer shows up in the box.